aroepe/atlas-gitlab/_episodes/04-cloning.md

 ## Bring your local repository back

 Good thing we just pushed to gitlab.
 Let's clone the repository again.
-Go to your ''`dan-example`'' repository on gitlab again, click "clone" button again and copy the "clone with SSH" url.
+Go to your ''`amber-example`'' repository on gitlab again, click "Clone" button again and copy the "Clone with SSH" url.
 Then run

 ~~~
 git clone <copied url>